Date Approved: 14/03/2019

 - fails to engage in the complaints process or uses it as a form of protest.

-In such cases the Service Manager shall review each such complaint separately.
+In such cases the Director of Charitable Operations shall review each such complaint separately.
 It will not be assumed that someone who has been unreasonable or vexatious in the past might be so with the current complaint.
-The Service Manager upon consultation with the Chief Executive will decide whether the complaint falls under this definition, and write to the complainant advising him/her of this decision.
+The Director of Charitable Operations upon consultation with the Chief Executive will decide whether the complaint falls under this definition, and write to the complainant advising him/her of this decision.
 Information about the procedure and the right to take the complaint to the Ombudsman will be provided.
 The following courses of action may be taken:

 - termination of the complaint;